-Disciplinary complaints may be filed against interpreters who have been credentialed (e.g., certified/registered) by the state of Nevada through the court interpreter credentialing program for the following reasons:
+Disciplinary complaints may be filed against interpreters who have been certified or registered by the state of Nevada through the court interpreter credentialing program for the following reasons:

-- conviction of a felony or misdemeanor involving moral turpitude, dishonesty, or false statements; - fraud, dishonesty, or corruption, that is related to the functions and duties of a court interpreter; - continued false or deceptive advertising after receipt of notification to discontinue; - knowing and willful disclosure of confidential or privileged information obtained while serving in an official capacity; - gross incompetence; - failing to appear as scheduled without good cause; or - violation of the Court Interpreter's Code of Professional Responsibility or any other judicial department policies or procedures.
+- Conviction of a felony or misdemeanor involving moral turpitude, dishonesty, or false statements - Fraud, dishonesty, or corruption, that is related to the functions and duties of a court interpreter. - Continued false or deceptive advertising after receipt of notification to discontinue. - Knowing and willful disclosure of confidential or privileged information obtained while serving in an official capacity. - Gross incompetence. - Failing to appear as scheduled without good cause; or - Violation of the Court Interpreter's Code of Professional Responsibility or any other judicial department policies or procedures.